-Management, including our Chief Executive Officer and our Chief Financial Officer, assessed the effectiveness of our internal control over financial reporting as of September 30, 2023, and concluded that we did not maintain effective internal control over financial reporting.
-Management identified material weaknesses related to (1) proper design and implementation of controls over management's review of the Company's accounting for business combinations, specifically related to the identification of and accounting for, intangibles assets acquired in a business combination and over the precision of management's review of certain assumptions; and (3) ineffective information technology general controls in the areas of user access and program change-management over certain information technology systems that support the Company's financial reporting processes.
+Management, including our Chief Executive Officer and our Chief Financial Officer, assessed the effectiveness of our internal control over financial reporting as of September 30, 2024, and concluded that we did not maintain effective internal control over financial reporting.
+Management identified material weaknesses related to (1) ineffective design and operation of controls over certain information technology general controls, including change management, user access, and vendor management controls; (2) ineffective design and operation of controls , which include management review controls, over the accounting for business combinations; and (3) ineffective design and operation of controls, which include management review controls, over the Company's assessments of potential impairment.
 See Item 9A, "Controls and Procedures," below.
-While certain actions have been taken to implement a remediation plan to address these material weaknesses and to enhance our internal condition of verificancial reporting.
-If these material weaknesses are not remediated, it could adversely affect our ability to report our financial condition and results of operations in a timely and accurate manner, which could negatively affect investor confidence in our Company, and, as a result, the value of our common stock could be adversely affected.
+While certain actions have been taken to implement a remediation plan to address these material weaknesses and to enhance our internal control over financial reporting, if these material weaknesses are not remediated, it could adversely affect our ability to report our financial condition and results of operations in a timely and accurate manner, which could negatively affect investor confidence in our Company, and, as a result, the value of our common stock could be adversely affected.

-We may have uninsured risks in excess of our insurance coverage.
+We may have uninsured risks in excess of our insurance coverage or self-insurance.

-We maintain insurance in amounts we consider adequate for personal injury and property damage to which the business of the Company may be subject.
-However, there can be no assurance that uninsured liabilities in excess of the coverage provided by insurance, which liabilities may be imposed pursuant to the Texas "dram shop" statute provides a person injured by an intoxicated person the right to recover damages from an establishment that wrongfully served alcoholic beverages to such person if it was apparent to the server that the individual being sold, served or provided with an alcoholic beverage was obviously intoxicated to the extent that he presented a clear danger to himself and others.
+Historically, we have maintained insurance in amounts we consider adequate for personal injury and property damage to which the business of the Company may be subject.
+As of October 1, 2024, however, we discontinued general liability and liquor insurance coverage in a number of establishments due to increasingly prohibitive costs of such coverage, and we are currently in the process of establishing self-insurance for the claims for which third-party insurance coverage is financially prohibitive.
+However, we still carry at least the minimum insurance coverage where it is required by law for licensing requirements.
+There can be no assurance that we will not have uninsured liabilities or liabilities in excess of the coverage provided by insurance or self-insurance, which liabilities may be imposed pursuant to the Texas "dram shop" statute or similar "dram shop" statutes or common law theories of liability in other states where we operate or expand.
+For example, the Texas "dram shop" statute provides a person injured by an intoxicated person the right to recover damages from an establishment that wrongfully served alcoholic beverages to such person if it was apparent to the server that the individual being sold, served or provided with an alcoholic beverage was obviously intoxicated to the extent that he presented a clear danger to himself and others.
 An employer is not liable for the actions of its employee who over-serves if (i) the employer requires its employees to attend a seller training program approved by the TABC; (ii) the employee has actually attended such a training program; and (iii) the employer has not directly or indirectly encouraged the employee to violate the law.
-It is our policy to require that all servers of alcohol working at our clubs in Texas be certified as servers under a training program approved by the TABC, which certification gives statutory immunity to the sellers of alcohol from damage caused to third parties by those who have consumed alcoholic beverages at such establishment pursuant to the TABC.
-There can be no assurance, however, that uninsured liabilities may not arise in the markets in which we operate which could have a material adverse effect on the Company.
+It is our policy to require that all servers of alcohol working at our clubs in Texas be certified as servers under a training program approved by the TABC, which certification gives statutory immunity to the sellers of alcohol from damage caused to third parties by those who have consumed alcoholic beverages at such establishment pursu